Flinders-SoTE-Python-Group/Python/README.md

 ***[Jupyter notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/)*** will be the primary platform for demonstrating Python on this repository.
 Click the link to learn more about notebooks.

 ## Git
 You'll probably have noticed by now that you are on a Github page.
-We'll cover what this is and why at a later stage ... but if you just can't wait and want to jump in to the world of Git:
+We'll cover what this is and why it's useful at a later stage ... but if you just can't wait and want to jump in to the world of Git:

 https://try.github.io